All remains and traces of animals and plants older than 10,000 years are called fossils. The most famous group of fossils are the so-called ammonites:

 That means that one can classify earth layers temporally by them.
 Often the temporal delimitation of marine sediments is done exclusively by ammonites.
 They are therefore of great importance in geology and palaeontology.

 Orthoceras - General: Orthoceras are fossils, more precisely fossilized cephalopods.
 The Orthoceras developed more than half a billion years ago.
-They were squid-like monsters that reached a length of 5 meters in the Ordovician.
+They were squid-like beasts that reached a length of 5 meters in the Ordovician.
 In later epochs the cephalopods remained considerably smaller.
-Muscular tentacles on his head earned him the name.
+Muscular tentacles on his head earned him his name.
 They were good, fast swimmers and cruel carnivorous robbers.
 Orthoceras are available as sculptures, plates and in miniature editions of a few centimetres.

 Location: Orthoceras are mined in the Atlas Mountains in Morocco.
 6 hours are needed to knock a cephalopod free from the very hard rock.
 The Orthoceras fossil almost looks like metal due to the composition of the material.
 It is glossy black, very hard and has a metallic sound.